 The soils underlying the site may be grouped into two generalized strata with similar physical and engineering properties.
 The lines designating the interface between soil strata on the logs represent approximate boundaries.
 Transition between materials may be gradual.
-The soil stratigraphy information at the boring locations is presented in Boring Logs, Plates 2 thru 12.
+The soil stratigraphy information at the boring locations are presented in Boring Logs, Plates 2 thru 21.
 The soil conditions in between borings may vary across the site.
-We should be called upon at the time of construction to verify the soil conditions between the borings.
+We should be called upon at the time of construction to verify the soil conditions between our borings.

-The engineering characteristics of the underlying soils, based the results of the laboratory tests performed in selected samples, are summarized, and presented in the following paragraph.
+The engineering characteristics of the underlying soils, based the results of the laboratory tests performed in selected samples, are summarized and presented in the following paragraph.

-The underlying soils consists of brown clays, dark brown clays, and tan clays.
-The underlying clays are highly plastic with tested liquid limits varying from 69 to 106 and plasticity index values ranging from 52 to 83.
-The results of Standard Penetration Tests performed within these clays varied from 07 to 17 blows per foot.
+The underlying dark brown to brown clays, dark brown clays, tan clays, tan and gray clays, light tan clays to tan calcareous clays, and tan calcareous clays, are moderately plastic to highly plastic with tested liquid limit values varying from 41 to 105 and plasticity index values ranging from 24 to 83.
+The results of Standard Penetration Tests performed within these clays varied from 08 to 36 blows per foot.